Canada's slowing home building is bad news for buyers and Trudeau | Headlines

 - Canada

 "Trudeau promised to make housing more affordable.
-It's been 8 years (since he took power), and now, housing costs have doubled," Poilievre said on Twitter earlier this month.
+It's been eight years (since he took power), and now, housing costs have doubled," Poilievre said on Twitter last month.
 Speaking with the heads of Canada's municipalities last week, Trudeau said the government's next "long term infrastructure" plan will be revealed this autumn.

 "I can share with you today that this funding will have very direct links to housing," he added.
 Affordability and housing are among the top priorities for Canadians, especially in the vote-rich Greater Toronto Area, where housing supply is a big problem, said Darrell Bricker, CEO of pollster Ipsos Public Affairs.

-"The people who could vote for the Conservative Party are... middle class aspirants who are feeling that they're being denied because of the price of real estate, the height of interest rates, and the lack of construction supply," Bricker said.
-Borrowing costs could ease in time but there are other obstacles to new home construction, such as environmental opposition to building on protected land, and resistance to urban density, said James Laird, co-founder of mortgage rate comparison site Ratehub.ca.
+"The people who could vote for the Conservative Party are... middle-class aspirants who are feeling that they're being denied because of the price of real estate, the height of interest rates, and the lack of construction supply," Bricker said.

-"The 'not in my back yard' mentality applies throughout every city," Laird said.
-"That really slows things down."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)